 - Outline why this sanction is most appropriate given the circumstances.

 - Outline any other parameters/guidelines for how the sanction will be applied to this specific situation.

 There are two types of sanctions typically imposed:

 It's likely that a combination of punitive and reformative sanctions will be imposed, so take some time to consider and recommend both kinds in your informal meeting and/or conduct hearing.

-For more information on sanctioning see Article IV of the University Code of Conduct.
+For more information on sanctioning see Article IV of the University Student Code of Conduct.